 Generate Access Keys

-- In the Sumo Logic Web Application click your name in the left nav and select Account, then open the Preferences page (click your user name and choose Preferences in the classic UI).
+- In the Sumo Logic Web Application click your name in the left nav and open the Preferences page (click your user name on the top menu bar and choose Preferences in the classic UI).

 - Next to My Access Keys, click the + icon to Add (click Create in the classic UI).